LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 		}
 ```

-Much like in the `Find`, we are createing a while loop to check and make sure we are not at the end of a linked list.
+Much like in the `Find`, we are creating a while loop to check and make sure we are not at the end of a linked list.
 Right
 before the while loop restarts, we move `Current` to equal the next node in the list.

 Once we hit the end, we write out the last node, and then show that it is pointing to null.